How do you know those are bed bug bites?

 How to treat minor bed bug bites (without itching)

-You should clean your bites with soap and water, and pat dry.
+You should clean your bites with soap and water, and pat the skin dry.
+Leave the area open.

 How to treat bites with itching and minor irritations